-- our customers' failure to achieve satisfactory yield improvements using our design-to-silicon yield solutions; - a decrease in demand for semiconductors generally or the demand for deep submicron semiconductors failing to grow as rapidly as expected;

-- the industry may develop alternative methods to enhance the integration between the semiconductor design and manufacturing processes due to a rapidly evolving market and the likely emergence of new technologies; - our existing and potential customers' reluctance to understand and accept our innovative gain share fee component, which is a variable fee based on improvements in our customers' yields; and - our customers' concern about our ability to keep highly competitive information confidential.
+- · our customers' failure to achieve satisfactory yield improvements using our design-to-silicon yield solutions; - a decrease in demand for semiconductors generally or the demand for deep submicron semiconductors failing to grow as rapidly as expected; - the industry may develop alternative methods to enhance the integration between the semiconductor design and manufacturing processes due to a rapidly evolving market and the likely emergence of new technologies; - our existing and potential customers' reluctance to understand and accept our innovative gain share fee component; and - our customers' concern about our ability to keep highly competitive information confidential.

-Our earnings per share and other key operating results may be unusually high in a given quarter, thereby raising investors' expectations, and then unusually low in the next quarter, thereby disappointing investors, which could cause our stock price to drop.
+Our per share and other key operating results may be unusually high in a given quarter, thereby raising investors' expectations, and then unusually low in the next quarter, thereby disappointing investors, which could cause our stock price to drop.